Impartial geodetic building games on graphs: Preliminaries

 Following~\cite{BuckleyHarary86,FraenkelHarary89}, a move in a position where every option is isomorphic is jokingly called \emph{shrewd}.
 Note that a shrewd move cannot affect the outcome of the game.

-\begin{prop} If the number of moves of every play has the same parity $r$, then $\nim(\mathsf{G})=r$. \end{prop} \begin{proof} If $r=0$, then the second player wins by random play.
-If $r=1$, then the second player wins $\mathsf{G}+*1$ using random play. \end{proof}
+\begin{prop} If the number of moves of every play has the same parity $r$, then $\nim(\mathsf{G})=r$. \end{prop} \begin{proof} If $r=0$, then the second player wins $\mathsf{G}$ by making arbitrary legal moves.
+If $r=1$, then the second player wins $\mathsf{G}+*1$ by making arbitrary legal moves. \end{proof}